nirajp82/DockerAndKubernetes/07_DockerEngine/01_DockerEngine.md

    - The **Daemon** then downloads the **nginx image** (if it's not already on the system), creates a container, and starts it.
    - The **CLI** then outputs something like the container ID, letting you know the container has been started.

----
-Certainly!
-Here’s the content converted into a **README** format for better readability:

----

 # Docker Client-Server Model

 The **Docker system** follows a **client-server model**, with the **Docker CLI (Command Line Interface)** acting as the **client** and the **Docker Daemon** as the **server**.
 This architecture is designed to be scalable and secure, simplifying the management of applications.